 - Fort Worth, TX: Mon, Jan 11th, 2021

-Secret Sauce will operate out of existing City Works and Old Town Pour House locations, aside from Disney Springs, FL and Old Town Pour House in Chicago, IL.
+Secret Sauce will operate out of existing City Works and Old Town Pour House locations, aside from City Works in Disney Springs, FL and Old Town Pour House in Chicago, IL.

-For now, we are delivery-only but will be offering catering and takeout soon.
+We are available for delivery and takeout.
 We can be found on Instagram and Facebook, so follow us for more info and let us know what you think about ghost kitchens and virtual brands.
 You can also view more industry topics, recipes, tips & tricks, and food & beverage trends on our blog.